-- 1. Initial Proposal Process (current amendment process): This initial process will accept proposals during a limited duration period beginning in the fall of 2019 (exact dates TBD) and will act as a trial for accepting and reviewing proposals.
+- 1. Initial Proposal Process (current amendment process): This initial process will accept pronominate sites as a limited duration period beginning in the fall of 2019 (exact dates TBD) and will act as a well, didn't they? accepting and reviewing proposals.
 Outcomes learned from this initial process will help to inform the maintenance process to follow. - 2.
 Maintenance Proposal Process (future amendment process): This is intended to be a rolling process where proposing entities can submit proposals at any time for review.
 Proposal criteria and review procedures followed during this process will have been informed by the outcomes of the initial proposal process.